Rakeela/dragora-notes/2021-11-23-Two-Hundred-and-Third.md

 ---
 I picked up two bags of trash while crossing Redmond, but I quite forgot to buy more chyawanprash.
 I'll pick it up tomorrow instead.

-Meanwhile, I'm reading more of this book still.
+Meanwhile, I'm reading more of this book "Dialogue" still.
 It has just provided the phrase "Hemingwayesque eye" for a kind of skill at describing landscapes.
 I may need to read more of Hemingway to overcome my deficiency at sensorium.
 Meanwhile, a book that I picked up today at a bookstore titled "Grass" opens with a great example of sensorium writing.
 I am not sure when I will read the whole book, maybe never given that of late I've been giving up on a few of my unread books, but certainly I expect to reread its opening repeatedly for its excellent landscape presentations.

+---
+I'm thinking about how one of the jobs of the author is to condense and redisplay.
+To imitate one book is a crime.
+To imitate many and flow through them at the needs of a new story might not be.
+Surrounding myself with a well-thumbed library would provide me with a lot of source material.
+It's so hard to keep myself reading, but I feel like I have no more urgent need of late.
+This winter needs to be a windstorm of pages!

+It won't be.
+It won't be.
+I'll try.

 ---
 Back to [[day-post-archive]]